 What to Expect During your Therapeutic Massage

-Massage is usually preformed on a massage table, however if you have special circumstances that inhibit you from lying down, a specially designed massage chair can be used.
-Typically, if the massage chair is utilized, massage is preformed through the clothing.
-Generally, on the massage table you will remove your clothing to the level that you feel comfortable.
+Massage is usually performed on a massage table, however, if you have special circumstances that inhibit you from lying down, a specially designed massage chair can be used.
+Typically, if the massage chair is utilized, massage is performed through the clothing.
+Generally, on the massage table, you will remove your clothing to the level that you feel comfortable.
 Usually, all clothing is removed and sheets are used to drape the body.
 Your therapist is trained in proper draping techniques and you should never feel exposed.
 The entire body is covered by the sheet and one body part is undraped at a time only while it is being worked on.
 You should tell your therapist ahead of time if there are any parts of your body that you are uncomfortable having massaged.
 A full body massage typically includes back, shoulders, neck, head, arms, legs, glutes, hands, feet, and sometimes abdomen and face.
 The massage will begin with you lying face up or down for the first part of the session, then you roll over (draped by the sheet) for the second half of the session.
-Oil is typically used to decrease friction and eliminate pulling of body hair.
-At TAO, cold pressed Golden Jojoba oil is used.
+Oil is typically used to decrease friction and eliminate the pulling of body hair.
+At TAO, cold-pressed Golden Jojoba oil is used.
 Remember, your massage is your time and it should be spent in a way most beneficial to you to promote physical and mental relaxation.
 If you prefer to have complete silence during your massage, do not hesitate to let your therapist know.

 Tips to Enhance your Massage Experience